ZachXie3/NLP-Mixed-Sentiment-Analysis/README.md

 **Problem**: Tweet context often contains multiple opinions towards different subjects.
 An example is,
 > We all love and miss #QueenElizabeth, the passing of her is a loss for the whole world. #KingCharles is not ready to lead England out of this crisis.

-Traditional ML approaches to sentiment analysis would evaluate the context together, which might simply assert this text as neutral and lose critical sentiment information.
+Traditional ML approaches to sentiment analysis would evaluate the context together, which might simply classify this text as neutral and lose critical sentiment information.

+**Goal**
+The tweet above shall be classified as "positive" for "QueenElizabeth", and "negative" (or "neutral") for "KingCharles".

 **Innovation**:
 - Use Local Interpretable Model-Agnostic Explanations (**LIME**) to extract top keywords (also referred to as features) with the highest **similarity score** towards tweet labeling for each tweet in the entire training dataset.